yyaoisgood2021/HUB-screening/README.md

 ```
 3. then generate fragment contact network (FCN) for each chromosome according to procedure:

-	i. run generate_eligible_coords for each chr
+	i. run `generate_eligible_coords` for each chr

- 	ii.
+ 	ii. run the following bash commands to generate node_meta

 ### "Simple path analysis on the hub pairs"